About Firoozeh Dumas

 Orange County Reads One Book (California) selected Funny in Farsi for Community Reads 2004, the City of Whittier (California) in 2005, Cape Ann, (Massachusetts)) in 2006, Palo Alto and Berkeley (California) in 2006, and Dayton, (Ohio), Lamorinda, (California) Wood Dale, Ithasca and Bensensille,(Illinois) in 2008, Brentwood (California) in 2009 and in 2010, Concord (New Hampshire) selected both Funny in Farsi and Laughing without an Accent.
 Funny in Farsi is now on the California Recommended Reading List and is used in many junior high, high schools and universities across the country.
 You may have also heard Firoozeh’s commentaries on NPR or read her pieces in the NY Times, LA Times, Wall Street Journal, Good Housekeeping, Gourmet, SF Chronicle or Lifetime Magazine.

 The Persian version of Funny in Farsi is currently one of the bestselling books in Iran and ABC created a sit com based on Funny in Farsi, which unfortunately, was not selected for the season.
-Firoozeh’s second book, Laughing Without an Accent, a series of autobiographical essays, was published by Random House in May 2008.
+Firoozeh’s second book, Laughing Without an Accent, a series of autobiographical essays, was published by Random House in May 2008 and became a national bestseller in 2015.
+Her middle grade novel, IT AIN’T SO AWFUL, FALAFEL, will be published by Houghton Mifflin Harcourt in May, 2016.
+Firoozeh looks forward to meeting her new, younger readers.